-- The gallery has to be left as you found it, with all rubbish disposed of and the walls returned to their original condition.
+- The gallery has to be left as you found it, with all rubbish disposed and the floor cleaned.

-- If you do not meet your contracted obligation to repair the walls and clean the space, we unfortunately will not return your full deposit in order to cover the cost of returning the walls to their original condition.
+- If you do not meet your contracted obligation to clean the space, we unfortunately will not return your full deposit in order to cover the cost of returning the gallery space to the original condition.

 - Please ensure that the gallery is as you left it and in a suitable condition for the next exhibitor to use.